A fingertip cut is one of the most common types of wounds.

 There aren’t any obvious disadvantages to using butterfly bandages.
 If you opt to buy a box of brand-name fingertip bandages or butterfly bandages and only use one of them, you’re only out a few dollars (less if you buy a box from a dollar store).

-Popular brand name or discount brand finger or butterfly bandages will fit your fingertip and stay secure for varying amounts of time.
-Whereas, Bandages made by medical supply companies will generally have more sticking power.
-It is more effective than consumer brands.
+So, popular brand name or discount brand finger or butterfly bandages will fit your fingertip and stay secure for varying amounts of time.
+Whereas, bandages made by medical supply companies will generally have more sticking power.
+However, it is always your final call what items will you purchase and use for yourself and your family.
+Yet, please do not forget to share that products and brands with us in the comments section.
+We always love to learn the best from our devoted readers!